bbinet/delta-rpi/README.md

 script is not compatible with Python2).

-The script can either work as an Delta RPI M8A RS485 simulator (slave mode) or as a simple datalogger (master mode).
+The script can either work as an Delta RPI M8A RS485 simulator (slave mode) or as a simple dataviewer (master mode).

 See the usage message below: